eeegl/qbl-generate/skillmap/README.md

 For reference, the [old format](./skillmap-old/) is also included.

-## Motivation and explanation
+## Motivation

 The problem with the old format is that it seems to conflate learning objectives and skills, using only one "level" of description.

+Hopefully the new format will give a more focused and clear description for generating questions, which could reduce the trial and error needed to generate specific types of questions.

+## Explanation

-In the example below from the old version, `aim` should probably be a learning goal, but is used a bit fuzzy as both a learning goal and a skill (and called `skill`).
+In the example below from the old version, `aim` should probably be a learning goal, but is used a bit fuzzy as both a learning goal and a skill (and the list is called `skills`).

 ```yaml
 name: "DD1396 Skillmap"